Internet-Draft Scheduling OAM YANG November 2024

 +----------------------------------+

 3.2.
-OAM test sequence
+OAM Test Sequence

-The OAM test sequence model consists of a collection of OAM unitary tests that are executed based on specified time constraints, repetitions, ordering, and reporting outputs.
-These sequences provide a structured approach to running multiple OAM tests in a coordinated manner.
-Each OAM test sequence references a OAM unitary test type with its concrete parameters.
+Each OAM test sequence references an OAM unitary test type with its concrete parameters.
 Each OAM test sequence has two temporal parameters: "period-of-time" and "recurrence".
-Both are imported from the "ietf-schedule" module from [I-D.draft-ma-opsawg-ucl-acl]. "period-of-time" identifies the period values that contain a precise period of time, while "recurrence" identifies the properties that contain a recurrence rule specification. "unitary-test-status" enumerates the state of the OAM test.
+Both are imported from the "ietf-schedule" module from [I-D.ietf-netmod-schedule-yang]. "period-of-time" identifies the period values that contain a precise period of time, while "recurrence" identifies theproperties that contain a recurrence rule specification. "unitary-test-status" enumerates the state of the OAM test.
 Finally, "test-sequence-status" shows the state of the OAM test sequence.

 module: ietf-oam-test-sequence